hofmannu/openaroam/README.md

 ## Data storage
 The software will not keep the whole scan in the RAM to avoid memory issues.
 Instead only the averaged version of the last B scan will be kept and the full raw data will be stored onto the disc during imaging.

 There is a default path which will be used to store the `h5` datafiles under: `~/ScanData` where `~` represents your user folder.
-Please create this folder before trying to perform the scan.
+Path handling is automatically done for you and each file will be saved in a subfolder for the date in combination with a unique identifier for each scan.
+In each dat directory is a file called `.counter` which stores the last given ID.
+Do not delete it.